 When pursuing a degree in Astronomy and Astrophysics, you have the opportunity to work with faculty who have expertise and experience in the field.
 Take advantage of office hours to talk with your instructors about your performance in class, the content of assignments, and how the course helps you work toward your goals.

-Many incoming freshmen apply to the Arts and Sciences Undergraduate Research Experience (ASURE) program.
+Many incoming first year students apply to the Arts and Sciences Undergraduate Research Experience (ASURE) program.
 ASURE students experience project-based learning enhanced by a community of supportive faculty and peers.
 Choose an ASURE path in the arts and humanities, social and historical studies, or natural and mathematical sciences.
 Consider joining one that will deepen your skills and knowledge in an area related to your major or a different one to become a more well-rounded thinker.

 Astronomy and Astrophysics majors are strongly encouraged to participate in research on campus at IUB because our department believes it is critical for you to get involved in research as an undergraduate.
 Our faculty members mentor students one-on-one in research projects, which are usually observational and involve acquiring and analyzing data.
 You will have the opportunity to receive on-site training in data acquisition at our WIYN telescopes at Kitt Peak, Arizona, and other world-class facilities.